SUSE/doc-unversioned/trento/migration/systemd-install.md

 #### Monitor the services

-Check if the services are up and running properly by using `journalctl`.
+Use `journalctl` to check if the services are up and running correctly.
+For example:

 For example: